 Medical malpractice occurs when a caregiver fails to live up to his or her professional standard of care.
 Medical professionals, including doctors, nurses, chiropractors, dentists and other medical specialists have an obligation to provide services with a reasonable degree of professionalism.
 If they fail to fulfill their obligations, either through acts, like botching procedures or omissions, such as not properly diagnosing you or ordering a test you need, they can be held liable to the victims they harm through their substandard care.

-How Can I Determine If I Was the Victim of Medical Malpractice?
+How Can I Determine If I Was the Victim of Medical Malpractice in Florida?

 Medical malpractice has a specific legal definition.
 Medical malpractice requires:

 - The medical professional to have an obligation to you: If the doctor provides you with treatment, they have this obligation.